elastic/cloud-on-k8s/docs/snapshots.md

 Automated snapshots for Elasticsearch in Kubernetes can be easily achieved by:

 1. Providing snapshot repository credentials in Elasticsearch keystore
-2. Registering the repository with Elasticsearch API
+2. Registering the snapshot repository with Elasticsearch API
 3. Setting up a [CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) to perform the snapshots request

 This example will guide you through an example using the [Google Cloud Storage Repository Plugin](https://www.elastic.co/guide/en/elasticsearch/plugins/master/repository-gcs.html).